aditikasulacs/aditikasulacs.github.io/index.md

       <li><a href="#instructions">Instructions</a></li>
     </ul>
   </nav>

   <div id="introduction">
     <h2>Introduction</h2>
     <p>Chocolate Chip cookies are one of the best comfort snacks to have.
-They are perfectly chewy, lightly crispy, and chocolately. <br /><br /> Through this recipie, you will make the best cookies you have ever tried in your life!</p>
+They are perfectly chewy, lightly crispy, and chocolately. <br/><br/> Through this recipie, you will make the best cookies you have ever tried in your life!</p>
     <a href="https://en.wikipedia.org/wiki/Chocolate_chip_cookie" target="_blank">Learn More</a>
     <h3>Different Kinds:</h3>
     <ul>